hosseinoliabak/linux_notes/01_02_rhel_tutorials.md

 #### grep
 * `man 7 grep`
 * `-v`: ! (selects non-matching lines)
-* `-e` allows you to llok for multiple expressions.
+* `-e` allows you to look for multiple expressions.
 * `-A 3`: print the line matched and 3 lines after
 * `-B 3`: similar to `-A`, but print 3 lines before
 <pre>